IABC Regina

 Outside of work, you will likely find Lisa and her husband, Jamie, at a park or doing something adventurous with her two wild and adorable little boys, Xander and Cruz.

-Read About Paula
+Read About Patrick

 Sponsorship